Fireworks Guide: Fountains

 Fountains for use indoors such as on birthday cakes are a completely different type of firework to the outdoor fountains described above.
 Look specifically for indoor cake fountains, also known as “ice” fountains, because you will need a specialist low-smoke product.

-For more help on indoor fountains we do of course have a handy guide: Ice Fountains for Cakes.
+For more help on indoor fountains I do of course have a handy guide: Ice Fountains for Cakes.

 Further information and next steps